azvoleff/chitwanabm/FILES.rst

   file used to initiate a model run.
 - `statistics.py` - Contains statistics functions that implement empirical
   results for usage in the model.
+- `test.py` - Contains validation functions to validate proper functioning of the model code.

 Plotting files (to process model run results)
 ===============================================================================